m0ose01/CFS/README.md

 This library is an attempt to reimplement part of CED's CFS library using only platform-agnostic code compliant with the C standard.
 Some outdated features will be dropped, such as support for MS-DOS, or near/far pointers for 16-bit segmented memory architectures.

+This library is intended for programmers who would like to add support for reading CED CFS files to a language, e.g., using the language's FFI.
+If you want a user-friendly way to read CFS files, I recommend the python wrapper for this project, [pythonCFS](https://github.com/m0ose01/pythonCFS), which can be easily installed using pip.

 ## Goals

 Re-implement the read-only parts of CED's public API.